fatday/fatday.github.io/_pages/about.md

 Before coming to Stanford, I earned my bachelor’s degree in Mathematics from the [University of Waterloo](https://uwaterloo.ca/), where I majored in Pure Mathematics, Statistics and minored in Computer Science.
 I’ve been fortunate to work under the guidance of Prof. [Liqun Diao](http://liqundiao.com/) and [Yi Shen](https://sites.google.com/site/yishenenglish/), contributing to projects involving both bayesian statistics and probability theory.

-Other than the about interests, I am also open to discuss some graduate level math, which includes real analysis, measure theory, functional analysis and abstract algebras.
-They are my good old friends :)
+Other than the above interests, I am also open to discuss some graduate level math, which includes real/complex analysis, measure theory, functional analysis and abstract algebras.
+I havn't touch them frequently since 2022 due to my focuses changed, but I would like to pick them up since these topic provided me a strong fundation in some theoretical research.

-Outside of study, I enjoy swimming 🏊‍♀️, cooking 👨‍🍳 and traveling 🗺.
+Outside of study, I enjoy swimming 🏊‍♀️, biking 🚴, cooking 👨‍🍳 and traveling 🗺.
 My MBTI is INTP.

 This summer I will join [**Liquid AI**](https://www.liquid.ai/) as a ML Research Scientist intern.
 If you are in San Francisco or Boston, feel free to connect with me and hand out togethet 🤗🤗🤗